 We believe that people are the source of new value creation and indispensable capital for corporate growth.
 We will continue to invest generously in our people and accelerate our efforts to keep growing the TS TECH Group and help build a sustainable society.
 In doing so, I am confident that we will maintain our position as "A company sincerely appreciated by all" and valued by all of its stakeholders.

-^{2} Indicates the company's position in the industry, with the highest score being 10 environment and ultimately identified and organized the relevant identification methods.
+2 Indicates the company's position in the industry, with the highest score being 100